+NOTE 5 Staff costs (continued)

-2012 2 2011 Executive Managemen Executive Group Management Board DKK thousand Jeff Gravenhorst Henrik Andersen Jeff Gravenhorst Henrik Andersen Jakob Stausholm (former CFO) Salaries and other remuneration 3) 7.909 6.420 7.858 533 5,502 Bonus 2,060 1,500 2,850 - - Severance payments 1) · - - · - - 15,607 Share-based payments 2) 563 - 233 - Total remuneration 10,532 7,920 10,941 533 21,109
+2012 2 2011

+Executive Group Management Board Executive Group Management Board

+DKK thousand Jeff Gravenhorst Henrik Andersen Jeff Gravenhorst Henrik Andersen Jakob Stausholm (former CFO)

+Salaries and other remuneration 1) 7,909 6,420 7,858 533 5,502

+Bonus 2,060 1,500 2,850 - -

+Severance payments 2) - - - - 15,607

+Share-based payments 3) 563 - 233 - -

+Total remuneration 10,532 7,920 10,941 533 21,109

-Members of the Board, except representatives of the Principal Shareholders and Ontario Teachers' Pension Plan, received remuneration for duties performed in ISS A/S and other companies within the ISS Group.
+Members of the Board of ISS World Services A/S, except representatives of the Principal Shareholders and Ontario Teachers' Pension Plan, received remuneration for duties performed in ISS Global A/S and other companies within the ISS Group.
 The remuneration is a fixed annual fee and members of the Board Committees received an additional fixed fee.
-Certain members of the Board have invested in a mix of shares and warrants as part of the Directors Participation Programme as described in note 39, Related parties.
+Certain members of the Board of ISS World Services A/S have invested in a mix of shares and warrants as part of the Directors Participation Programme as described in note 38, Related parties.

-The members of the EGM and the GMB received remuneration for duties performed in ISS A/S and other companies within the ISS Group.
+The members of the EGM of ISS World Services A/S and the GMB of ISS World Services A/S received remuneration for duties performed in ISS Global A/S and other companies within the ISS Group.
 The remuneration consists of a combination of fixed salary, standard benefits in accordance with market standards and, for most members, a performance-based annual bonus of up to 60% of their fixed salary, which in the event of extraordinary performance (significantly above budget) can be up to 90% of the fixed salary.
 The bonus is subject to achieving performance targets for the Group's key operational objectives; cash conversion, organic growth and operating margin.

-The EGM and the GMB also participate in a Long-Term Incentive Programme (LTIP).
+The EGM of ISS World Services A/S and the GMB of ISS World Services A/S also participate in a Long-Term Incentive Programme (LTIP).
 The LTIP is cash-based and the initial grant has a value of up to 15% of the annual base salary.
 Subject to achieving performance targets for operating profit and net debt and the occurrence of a vesting event (e.g. an IPO or a sale of the majority of shares of ISS to a third party), the LTIP will pay out in the range of 20% to 150% of the initial grant.
 The maximum pay-out in such event is 22.5% of the annual base salary.

-All employment contracts of the EGM and the GMB members may be terminated at 6-24 months' notice.
+All employment contracts of the members of the EGM of ISS World Services A/S and the GMB of ISS World Services A/S may be terminated at 6-24 months' notice.
 One employment contract includes a severance payment of two years' salary in the event of termination by ISS.
-No other members of the EGM or the GMB are entitled to severance payments.
+No other members of the EGM of ISS World Services A/S or the GMB of ISS World Services A/S are entitled to severance payments.
 The employment contracts contain no special termination rights.

-Directorships in companies within the ISS Group held by members of the EGM and the GMB are not remunerated separately.
+Directorships in companies within the ISS Group held by members of the EGM of ISS World Services A/S and the GMB of ISS World Services A/S are not remunerated separately.

-The members of the EGM and certain Corporate Senior Officers participate in the Management Participation Programme as described in note 39.
-Related parties.
+The members of the EGM of ISS World Services A/S and certain Corporate Senior Officers of ISS World Services A/S participate in the Management Participation Programme as described in note 38, Related parties.

-Remuneration to the Board of Directors, the EGM and the GMB is paid by ISS World Services A/S.
+Remuneration to the Board of ISS World Services A/S, the EGM of ISS World Services A/S and the GMB of ISS World Services A/S is paid by ISS World Services A/S.